iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29: May 6, 2019 Sunday

+**Today's Progress**: I forgot to update for May 6.
+I did some more SQL problem queries.
+I solved them, but I don't think I did them efficiently.

+**Thoughts** Time will tell how well I solved those problems I suppose.
+I probably will have pages of code when others have three lines.

 ### Day 28: May 5, 2019 Sunday

 **Today's Progress**: I worked on some SQL query problems.
 One that challenged me was combining join, count, and where.